rapel02/calculator/README.md

 # Calculator

-A simple calculator created with ReactJs
+A simple calculator created with ReactJs.
+You can see it at https://rapel02.github.io/calculator/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).